RamtinYazdanian/wikipedia_coldstart_questionnaire/README.md

 ## Where is this data?

-The data is located at TODO.
+The data is available on Zenodo, here: https://zenodo.org/record/2617393#.XKCb9y2Q3fY.

 ## What do I need for the online system?